croct-tech/templates/templates/croct/ui/block/testimonial-section/README.md

 ## Usage

-To configure a new testimonial section in your account using this template, run:
+To add this component to your workspace, run:

 ```js-pm
 croct@latest use croct://ui/block/testimonial-section